-A short-written examination composed of 6 open questions will be held in mid-term in order to understand how familiar the students have become with the arguments of the course.
-The questions will be based on the lessons of the teacher and on the mandatory readings by Sebastian Conrad and Gareth Austin.
-Only student who attended the 80% of the classes will be admitted to the mid-term tests.
-The time students' disposals will he 45 minutes. at Every single answer will be evaluated from 0 to 5, therefore the highest possible mark in each midterm test will be 30/30.
-Student will pass the mid-term if he gets at least 18/30.
-Students who will succeed the mid-term test will be admitted to the final oral exam where they will be asked to discuss the second block of the course and the chosen book.
-The mid-term marks will be valid until September 2023 round. exams
+A short-written examination composed of 6 open questions will be held in mid-term to understand how familiar the students have become with the arguments of the course.
+The questions will be based on the teacher's lessons and the mandatory readings by Sebastian Conrad and Gareth Austin.
+Only students who attended 80% of the classes will be admitted to the mid-term tests.
+The time at students' disposal will be 45 minutes.

+Every answer will be evaluated from 0 to 5.
+Therefore, the highest possible mark in each mid-term test will be 30/30.
+The student will pass the mid-term if he gets at least 18/30.
+Students who will succeed in the mid-term test will be admitted to the final oral exam, where they will be asked to discuss the second block of the course and the chosen book.
+The mid-term marks will be valid until September 2023 exam round.

-Students who failed the mid-term test will have to undergo a final oral examination on all the program and the chosen books.
+Students who fail the mid-term test must undergo a final oral examination on all the programs and the chosen books.

-A 2.500 to 3.000 words research paper (either in English or in Italian) will be submitted by the last week of the term.
+A 2.500 to 3.000 words research paper (either in English or Italian) will be submitted by the last week of the term.